 - 1. Ability to evaluate trial eligibility for all new patients and enter eligible patients on therapeutic trials. - 2.
-Satisfactory performance on quality control and clinical protocol audit evaluations. - 3.
+Satisfactory performance on quality control and clinical protocol monitoring and audit evaluations. - 3.
 Satisfactory staff training and demonstration of continued learning. - 4.
 Ability of Network Affiliate to enroll patients with molecularly defined subsets. - 5.
 Referral of Network Affiliate patients suitable for more complex trials to the LI.

-Once LI Networks are satisfactorily demonstrated, LI's will submit to CPRIT their plans to support expansion of the LI's Network Affiliates to up to 2 additional community-based practices that are geographically located outside the LI catchment.
+Once the Stage 1 Network is satisfactorily demonstrated, the LI will submit to CPRIT the Stage 2 plan to support expansion of the LI's Network Affiliates to up to 2 additional community-based practices that are geographically located outside the LI catchment.
 Note that for the purpose of this award, the LI catchment is the geographic region where greater than 80% of the LI patients reside.